 These three short pieces are of historical interest in the foundations of mathematics and early analytic philosophy.
-Cantor's review, despite giving praise for the critical parts of Frege's Grundlagen, finds fault with Frege's own proposal.
-In particular, Cantor objects to Frege's attempt to define 'number' by means of 'extension'.
+Cantor's review, despite being in praise of the critical parts of Frege's Grundlagen, finds fault with Frege's own proposal.
+In particular, he objects to Frege's attempt to define 'number' by means of 'extension'.
 Frege's logicist project, as first outlined in the Grundlagen der Arithmetik, attempted to reduce arithmetic to pure logic.
-Although in the Grundlagen Frege believes the appeal to extensions to be dispensable to his project, it plays a crucial role in the later execution of the project in his Grundgesetze der Arithmetik, 1893/1903.
+Although in the Grundlagen Frege believes the appeal to extensions to be dispensable to his project,4 it plays a crucial role in the later execution of the project in his Grundgesetze der Arithmetik, 1893/1903.
 There Frege characterises extensions by means of the now infamous Basic Law V:

-$\vdash (\acute{\varepsilon} f(\varepsilon) = \acute{\alpha}g(\alpha)) = (-\overset{\mathfrak{a}}{-} f(\mathfrak{a}) = g(\mathfrak{a}))$
+$$\vdash (\mathring{c}f(\varepsilon) = \mathring{\alpha}g(\alpha)) = (\textcircled{a} f(\mathfrak{a}) = g(\mathfrak{a}))$$ which in Peano-esque notation might be rendered as: